shawnmckinney/remote-code-execution-sample/README.md

  when the attacker tricks the Java runtime into executing a system command, via an expression language, like Object-Graph Navigation Language (OGNL), which was the attack vector in the Equifax breach (CVE-5638).
 Example #2 covers this scenario.

-## Exmaple 1 - Instructions Object Serialization Exploit
+## Example 1 - Instructions Object Serialization Exploit

 1. Clone the *remote-code-execution-sample*